The following questions have been updated as of 06/27/2020: Q14, Q15, Q21

 Yes, garbage pickup will be available for cottages both on the CSA grounds and on M22 as usual on Tuesdays and Fridays.
 Plan to have your trash out, ready for pick-up by 7:30am.
 You may purchase the yellow bags required for trash pick-up at Family Fare market in Frankfort.

-Pickup will begin Memorial Day week and due to the holiday will be Wednesday and Friday that week only.
-It ends on September 4th.
+Pickup will begin Memorial Day week and ends on September 4th.

 Q 28.
 Will there be any virtual ways for CSA members to connect with each other this summer?